Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Alternative Spin Models

-Table \ref{tab:odds_ratio}, shows the log Bayes factors for each of the zero-dimensional spin models described in Section~\ref{sec:notation}.
-The Bayes factors use the low and isotropic distribution (LI) as the reference.
-Because of degeneracies in the GW waveform between mass ratio and \chieff{}, the choice of mass distribution impacts inferences about spins.
+Because of degeneracies in the GW waveform between mass ratio and $\chieff$, the choice of mass distribution impacts inferences about spins.
 This effect explains the significant difference in Bayes factors for the third row in the table.
 We find again our result moderately favors small black hole spins.
 The restricted models with $\chi_{\rm eff}$ strictly positive consistently produce the highest Bayes factors.
 For the small-spin magnitude models we cannot make strong statements about the distribution of spin orientations.
 Models containing highly spinning components are significantly disfavored, with high or flat aligned spins particularly selected against (e.g., FA and HA are disfavored with Bayes factors ranging in $\left[10^{-11},10^{-6}\right]$ and $\left[10^{-21},10^{-13}\right]$, respectively).
 As a bracket for our uncertainty on the mass and mass ratio distribution, we evaluated the Bayes factors for the fixed parameter model $\alpha=2.3$, $\mmin=5$, $\mmax=50$.
 They differ from the third mass model in Table \ref{tab:odds_ratio} by a factor comparable to unity.